Dr. Danny Liu, Chinese American Psychologist

 I'm a second generation Chinese American who grew up in the Bay Area in an immigrant household.
 For a long time, I was a kid trying to make sense of a home that felt unpredictable and emotionally unsafe.

-My goal is to offer the kind of space that helped me heal: a place where you don't have to perform, where your emotions make sense, and where you can understand and change the patterns that no longer serve you.
+My mission is to create the same kind of transformative space that allowed me to heal: a place where performance isn't required, where your emotions finally make sense, and where you can build patterns that actually serve the life you want to live.

 Why you should work with me

 The practice of therapy is my life calling.
-It has profoundly shaped who I am both personally and professionally, and I bring over a decade of clinical experience and sustained personal growth to the therapeutic work I do.
+It has shaped who I am both personally and professionally, and I bring over a decade of clinical experience and deep personal growth to the work I do.

 Mission Statement